 - drafting guidelines for the implementation of control measures required by the appendix to Section 9 sentence 1 of the German Federal Data Protection Act

-- drafting guidelines for the transmission of personal data to another country so that such transmissions comply with sections 4b and 4c of the German Federal Data Protection Act)
+- drafting guidelines for the transmission of personal data to another country so that those transmissions comply with sections 4b and 4c of the German Federal Data Protection Act)

-Associations, societies and other non-profit organizations are subject to the same data protection laws as commercial enterprises.
-While the German data protection authorities have historically focused their enforcement actions on commercial enterprises, in recent years they have also audited and initiated enforcement actions against societies and associations.
+Federations, associations and other nonprofit organizations are subject to the same German privacy laws as commercial enterprises.
+While the German data protection authorities have historically focused their enforcement actions on commercial enterprises, in recent years they have also audited and initiated enforcement actions against charitable organizations.

-Sensitive information concerning ethnicity, political opinions, religious or philosophical beliefs, union membership, health or sex life are especially protected under data protection law.
-For example, medical records or data from scientific studies using human research subjects are subject to special safeguards under data protection law.
+are particularly protected under data protection law.
+For example, medical records or data from scientific studies using human research subjects are subject to special safeguards within health data protection law.
 Our attorneys are versed in the special rules that apply to sensitive data and can review your collection, use and storage of sensitive data to ensure compliance with data protection law.

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.